Jerry Busher

 Jerry Busher is an American drummer and multi-instrumentalist.
-He is known for his work with Fidelity Jones and Fugazi.
+He is known for his work with Fidelity Jones, Fugazi and Scream.

 Career

 Jerry Busher is a musician, audio engineer and artist from the Washington DC area.

 He played drums in Fidelity Jones from spring 1988 to spring 1990, touring the US and Canada.
 Fidelity Jones released Piltdown Lad E.P in 1989 and Venus On Lovely single in 1990 and are featured on the 20 Years Of Dischord and State Of The Union compilations.

 Busher played drums with the Washington, DC rock group Elevator in 1992, which also featured John Hammill (Pussy Galore, Velvet Monkeys) and Malcolm Riviera (Gumball, Velvet Monkeys).